victor-tucci/beldex-web-wallet/README.md

-# Loki Locker - a lightweight web wallet for Loki based on OpenMonero
+# Beldex Wallet - a lightweight web wallet for Loki based on OpenMonero

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Loki related JSON REST service.
 For this purpose,